 Tofu is a vegetarian favorite thanks to its mild taste and versatility, making it a popular ingredient in egg scrambles and stir-fry dishes.
 Try it in these anything-but-bland tofu recipes.

 The creamy nut that makes a cameo in delicious white chocolate cookies packs a nutritional punch as it packs fiber, protein and is one of the tastiest foods high in monounsaturated fat.

 An ounce of macadamia nuts provides 28 percent of the DV for fat, including 18.1 grams of unsaturated fat, and just 4 grams of carbs.
-Like all nuts, the Macadamia variety is low in saturated fat, too.
+Like all nuts, Macadamias are low in saturated fat.

 4. Salmon: 21 g, 27% DV

-Salmon might be one of the healthiest fish varieties out there, thanks to its lean protein, omega-3 fatty acids (that healthy fat) and vitamin D. A 6-ounce serving contains 27 percent of the DV for fat, including 16.9 grams of unsaturated fat.
+Salmon is one of the healthiest fish thanks to its lean protein, omega-3 fatty acids (healthy fat) and vitamin D. A 6-ounce serving contains 27 percent of the DV for fat, including 16.9 grams of unsaturated fat.

 The AHA recommends adults eat two 3.5-ounce servings of fatty fish like salmon every week

 OK, so pecan pie probably isn't the best way to get your healthy fat (hello, butter and sugar), but pecans themselves boast 26 percent of the DV for fat per 1 ounce, with 18.6 grams of unsaturated fat.